 I now understand that these beliefs were at the root of my anxiety.
 When my mother’s death disproved the two things I’d so fervently held onto, the whole floor dropped out.
 If my mother could die, anything, absolutely anything could happen.

 Now Smith coaches grievers on understanding this aspect of the process and on learning ways to work through it.
-Kirkus Reviews critiqued Anxiety: The Missing Stage of Grief.
-An excerpt:
+From the critique of Anxiety: The Missing Stage of Grief by Kirkus Reviews:

 The author notes that while the brain is processing the separation, regret, and other emotions accompanying loss, that loss is also tangible: ‘We are forced to rearrange our lives to accommodate for the absence of this person.’
 In discussing that rearrangement and those emotions, Smith turns from the canonical work of Elisabeth Kübler-Ross to more recent practitioners, such as Thomas Attig, who analyzes the changes that accompany loss, including, inevitably, changes in one’s own identity, a potential cause of grief all its own.

-Although, of course, not everyone can be Claire Bidwell Smith’s actual client, she does also provide a self-guided online grief program.
+Not everyone can be Claire Bidwell Smith’s actual client, of course.
+She does, however, provide a self-guided online grief program.
 Visit Smith’s site.